 For tax purposes.
 You make payment on income generated the previous year, ie tax submitted in 2017 is for 2016 income. iMoney has a useful guide about taxes here (2017), containing 11 short chapters.
 Here’s the 2016/2017 tax booklet by PWC, for in-depth clarification (slightly confusing if you don’t know tax lingo).

 Not paying taxes on online or e-commerce income is an offense – people who evade may be fined, imprisoned or barred from leaving the country.
 Not sure if your business model should be taxed?
 Check the guidelines on taxation on E-Commerce by LHDN here.
-As an individual with business income, you’re submitting Form B. This is how Form B looks like.
-This is an old document but contains good basic information about Form B. This is an in-depth guidebook to Form B, also a bit outdated but the most comprehensive I can find.
+As an individual with business income, you’re submitting Form B. This is an in-depth guidebook to Form B, also a bit outdated but the most comprehensive I can find.

 Don’t have a LHDN account?
 Here’s how to e-Daftar yourself.
 If you have your own business, you should register as ‘Individual with business income‘ even if you’re still employed – ideally you should have your business registration information and certificate ready.
 See #2.